Headless Commerce Pricing (Updated for 2024)

 a) Better User Experience

-As of 2021, online stores are focused primarily on desktops, smartphones, and tablets as the main touchpoints.
+In the 2020s, online stores are focused primarily on desktops, smartphones, and tablets as the main touchpoints.
 The headless approach allows creating independent frontends for an improved shopping experience across all these channels and beyond.

 This is achieved thanks to cutting-edge frontend development technologies: progressive frameworks like ReactJS that communicate with the backend via API (e. g., ).As a result, customers buy in a store with lightning-fast speed and flawless UX/UI, crafted specifically for the device they currently shop from.
 Eventually, you gain more conversions.